-In order to become a volunteer peer tutor and earn credit through the CCR, you must meet the following requirements:
+In order to become a volunteer peer tutor and earn credit through your Co-Curricular Record, you must meet the following requirements:

 To apply as a volunteer peer tutor, please fill out our online CCR tutor application form.
 Depending on demand and availability, you will be matched with a tutee who requires your help.

-Join the SAIT tutor Registry as either a peer or professional tutor.
-As a tutor on the registry, you will set your own availability and hourly rates.
-You will be responsible for working with your tutee to schedule sessions and arrange payments.
-The registry is updated weekly with new tutors and schedules.
+Join the SAIT tutor registry as either a peer or professional tutor.
+As a tutor on the registry, you will set your own availability and hourly rates and be responsible for working with your tutee to schedule sessions and arrange payments.

-Register online to become a peer tutor for hire — you must submit a resumé and:
+To become a peer tutor for hire you must submit a resume and:

-Register online to become a professional tutor for hire — you must provide transcripts and a resumé and be either:
+To become a professional tutor for hire you must provide transcripts and a resume and be either:

-Before you start your full-time program at SAIT, get ready with MATH 123.
-This free mathematics refresher course will boost your mathematical skills, remind you of the basics and get you ready for calculus.
+MATH 123 is a free refresher course that will boost your mathematical skills, remind you of the basics and get you ready for calculus.
 This course is geared towards students expecting to take MATH 237 or MATH 238 as part of their program.